ibbatta/vuejs-socketio/README.md

 ## __Todo__

-- [ ] Save messages on a firebase database
+- [ ] User connection and authentication

 ---